ssoonnaall/HR-Analytics-Dashboard-Excel-/README.md

 - Interactive charts
 - Filters (slicers) for interactivity
 The dashboard offers HR stakeholders a quick, clear view of workforce health and attrition trends.
-# 🙌 Acknowlegements
-A special thanks to the YouTube channel Data Tutorials, whose clear and insightful content greatly assisted me in understanding complex concepts and building the dashboard effectively.
-The tutorials provided practical guidance and step-by-step instructions that proved invaluable throughout the development process.